-What do students really think about online learning – do they love it?
+What do students really think about online learning—do they love it?
 Hate it?
-There are numerous research reports, studies and articles about online learning, many of which provide data and statistics on enrollment rates, perceived learning and more, but its the unedited, raw comments of actual students, as I wrote about in my last post that is invaluable to course instructors, designers and online educators.
-I’ll share in this post not only actual student comments, but conclude with observations for what we as educators can do to support online learning and its students.
+Numerous reports and articles about online learning provide data on enrollment rates, perceived learning and more.
+But it’s the unedited, raw comments of actual students, as I wrote about in my last post that is invaluable to course instructors, designers and online educators.
+I’ll share in this post student comments and suggestions for supporting students in light of their feedback.

-Below is a collection of [select] student feedback from anonymous feedback reports from online surveys given at the end of 100% online college courses for credit – its unedited, and telling of how students really feel.
-I’ve grouped feedback into four categories, 1) interaction/learning community 2) technical 3) course design/structure and 4) learning environment.
-Most interesting is that of all the feedback (from 115 students) less than 5% of comments involved the course instructor.
+Below is a collection of [select] student feedback from anonymous feedback submissions from online surveys given at the end of fully online courses for credit.
+Responses are unedited.
+It’s telling of how students really feel.
+Feedback is grouped into four categories: 1) interaction/learning community 2) technical 3) course design/structure and 4) learning environment.

 Overview of Program